Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Countermeasures Against our Attacks

 The outcome of the differential area calculation is an area unit measured in Bit-Bytes, representing the fragment length in bytes and the related byte entropy in bits.
 As aforementioned, the lower the calculated differential area, the higher the likelihood that the file contains encrypted data.

 To compute the total differential area for each subfragment length, we use the Composite Trapezoidal Rule described by Atkinson~\cite{atkinson}:

-Let us assume that we analyze a fragment of 256 bytes by incremental steps of 8 bytes.
-Then, $a = 8$ and represents the length of the first subfragment to analyze, $b = 256$ is the length of the last subfragment to analyze, $h = 8$ indicates the step value between each point, and $f$ is the function that gives as an output the byte entropy - given as an input the subfragment length to analyze.
+Let us assume that we analyse a fragment of 256 bytes by incremental steps of 8 bytes.
+Then, $a = 8$ represents the length of the first subfragment to analyse, and $b = 256$ is the length of the last subfragment to analyse.
+The term $h = 8$ indicates the step value between each point, and $f$ is the function that outputs the byte entropy, given the subfragment as input.